-I have found that if I work the same task for more than a couple of hours, I get burned out and frustrated with that task.
-I try and split my day up into discrete chunks of time, usually 2-3 hour blocks, that I am focused on different things.
+I have found that if I work the same task for more than a couple of hours, I get burned out and become frustrated with that task.
+I try and split my day up into discrete chunks of time, usually 2-3 hour blocks, so that I am focused on different things.
 I might break up my day like this:

 8am-10am: Responding to Emails

 12pm-1pm: Finances and Admin

 I do this because if I were to spend all of one day doing my writing for the week, I would go crazy, same if I were to do only homework for an entire day.